yahiarefaiea/rapida/README.md

 # Todos
 - [ ] Handle subdomains in BrowserSync
-- [ ] Split api error messages into an array
+- [ ] Split api error messages into an array using split and replace